-Reverse dieting works oppositely to most diets.
+Reverse dieting works in the opposite way to most diets.
 It is a common conception that people associate dieting with cutting calories and restricting foods.
-What makes reverse dieting such an exciting topic is that people are claiming to be able to increase their calorie intake, without putting on fat.
+What makes reverse dieting such an interesting topic is that people are claiming to be able to increase their calorie intake, without putting on fat.
 Wow!
-Well, if this is true, it’s an exciting concept, right?
-If this is accurate, there will be a vast range of benefits for many different goals.
+Well if this is true, it’s an exciting concept, right?
+If this is accurate, there will be a huge range of benefits for a number of different goals.
 But is it too good to be true?
 Does reverse dieting work?
 Here we discuss the facts and help you decide whether the reverse diet will work for you.

 How Does Reverse Dieting Work?

 Reverse dieting is the process of training your body to adjust to increased food intake.
 It involves gradually upping your calories, at a pace that your body can adapt to.
 The body can then process those calories effectively.
 This means you’re able to eat more food while avoiding piling on fat.
 This is beneficial for specific fitness and weight management goals.

 Before discussing this, let’s first look at how reverse dieting works.

 Reverse dieting works on the premise of adaptive thermogenesis (Rosenbaum and Leibel, 2010).
 This refers to the body’s ability to adapt to a change in calorie intake.
 As your calorie intake decreases, your metabolism slows down.
 This is the body’s effort to preserve energy.
 This can hinder many weight loss and fitness goals.

 But adaptive thermogenesis doesn’t just work one way, thankfully!
 On the flip side, increasing calorie fires up your metabolism again.
 This is where reverse dieting comes in.